Alex Fontana: Single seaters

-In 2014 he continued with Lotus F1 Junior Team in GP3 Series but switching to ART Grand Prix, with two podiums and two front rows start.
-With only 5 races in the points out of 18, he finished 11th in the championship.
+In 2014, he continued with Lotus F1 Junior Team in GP3 Series but switched to ART Grand Prix.
+He finished on the podium twice, but with only four races in the points out of eighteen, he finished 11th in the championship.
 At the end of the year, he joined the World Series 3.5 by Renault's official test in Jerez with Lotus Charouz signing the 2nd best lap time.

 2015 was a bit of a special year.
 Lotus was sold to Renault and this caused the exit from the Junior Program.
 He raced again in GP3 Series with Status GP, with the Canadian team having some difficulties throughout the year and eventually exit the series.
 In the same year came the call from Pons Racing to replace Roberto Mehri in Monte Carlo, where he raced with Marussia F1.
 The first race in World Series 3.5 by Renault, the first race in the streets of Monaco, finished in the points with 9th place.
 At the end of the year he was called by Jarno Trulli to compete in the FIA Formula E Championship last double-round of London Battersea Park, and with the best result in 9th place in the second qualifying.
 After that, the last single-seater experience to date was the official GP2 Series test in Abu Dhabi, with Status GP and Rapax Team, with the highest result of 8th in the standings.